pierstu/braids_tht/README.md

 - Firmware and bootloader for [SoundForce THT Braids](http://sound-force.nl/?page_id=3179) with clockwise encoder rotation and updated (aug 20) encoder GPIO pinout.

-- ## *Not checked, my orders didnt arrive yet* - ordered 103CBs from Robotdyn, summer 20
+- ## *Not checked, <s>my orders didnt come</s> didnt finish to assemble yet* - ordered 103CBs from Robotdyn in summer 20, looks to be working with a generic Stlink v2 clone

 - if something goes wrong, let me know __update aug 20__: been told the old version (stock encoder gpio pinout) worked as of late july 20